Hours: M - TH: 9:00 am - 4:00 pm

 Deadlines for classes in non-standard sessions differ.
 See your HUB Student Center

 To learn the drop or resign dates associated with a class, click on the Deadlines link in your HUB Student Center.

 Deadlines for Standard (Regular Session) Classes

-During the fall and spring semesters, you may change standard (15 week Regular session) classes on your schedule (adding or dropping courses) at any time between your registration window/enrollment appointment until the end of the 6th day of class.
+During the fall and spring semesters, you may change standard (15 week Regular session) classes on your schedule (adding or dropping courses) at any time between your registration window/enrollment appointment until the end of the 7th day of class.
 Courses dropped during this period will not appear on your transcript, and you are not financially responsible for these courses.
-Courses may be added on the 7th day of classes.
-Refer to the Student Calendars for specific dates.

 Deadlines for Non-Standard Classes